Women in pre-Islamic Arabia: Family structure and motherhood

 Research on the family structure of pre-Islamic Arabia has many ambiguous views so it becomes difficult to know the exact structure of the family during this time period.
 Family structure that may have been of a typical tribe during pre-Islamic Arabia was patriarchal and the relations in the family were between other relations with men.
 It was vital for families to have boys rather than girls because men were viewed as superior to women.
 Within the family the women did not have any parental rights over their children even if the father had died, and it is claimed that women had no rights of inheritance.
 However, it is clear that many widows were able to inherit from their husbands and were quite wealthy, Muhammad's wife Khadija and many other early widows of Islam included, before the surahs on inheritance were given.
 One of the most important roles of the mother within the household was for her to give birth to children, and to produce male offspring.
-Even though women had little rights within the household they did partake in few roles within society.
+Even though women had few rights within the household they did partake in few roles within society.
 Some of the activities the women did were making meals, milking animals, washing clothes, preparing butter, weaving material for tents, and spinning wool.

-During pre-Islamic Arabian times, the child mortality rate was very high, and it was very common for parents to lose a child in infancy or during the child's childhood due to certain diseases and ailments.
+The child mortality rate was very high, and it was very common for parents to lose a child in infancy or during the child's childhood due to certain diseases and ailments.
 If the infant survived the community would hold a social feast in celebration of the infant's survival where they would name the child, and slaughter a sheep in honor of the child's birth.
 Children were not at fault for the same criminal punishments as adults.
 During this time period, it was seen as high importance for women to produce male offspring because they were seen as superior and also as the most fundamental component to be able to fight in the difficult desert conditions.

 Family planning was very important and certain aspects are put into place before anything takes course, but the family planning did not apply to everyone.
 People were concerned with circumstances that may impact their family and or the community.
 The process of planning the family structure is mutually between the husband and wife.
 An important aspect of the family structure is determining the number of children the mother has, and spacing out the pregnancies as a way to make sure the health of the mother and children are not at risk, and also strengthen the well-being of the family.
 People also enforced the importance of having the mother breast-feed, which was an infant's basic right for two years.